Table of Contents

 Government Updates from Mexico and the United States

 The Mexican Caribbean continues to receive tourists and remains vigilant with rigorous prevention measures against COVID-19.

-Mexico’s federal government has used a biweekly traffic light monitoring system to provide guidance on restrictions on certain activities depending on the level of COVID cases in each state.
+Mexico’s federal government uses a biweekly traffic light monitoring system to provide guidance on restrictions on certain activities depending on the level of COVID cases in each state.
 The Epidemiological Risk Assessment tool uses a color-coded scale indicating different levels of risk for COVID-19 contagion.
 The 4 colors are: red, orange, yellow and green, with red indicating the most severe risk, orange and yellow indicating reopening of the economy with various levels of restrictions, and green indicating no restrictions in place and back to normal.
-Although, the federal government has temporarily suspended the traffic light system and has not issued the update for the period of July 19, 2021 through August 1, 2021, Mexico’s states are still releasing their own reports.
-Currently, only one state, Sinaloa, is in red status.
+As of December 13, 2021, 27 out of 32 Mexican states are listed as green, which means risk of contagion is low, and economic activities have resumed.

 The state of Quintana Roo has been divided into two regions under the stoplight system – Northern Quintana Roo and Southern Quintana Roo.
-Both regions are listed as being in orange status for the period July 26, 2021 through August 1, 2021, which allows both essential and non-essential economic activities as well as mandates the use of a face mask, temperature checks, and frequent use of antibacterial gel when in public spaces.
+Both regions are listed as being in green status for the period December 13 to December 26, 2021.
+This means that economic activity has resumed to near normal levels throughout the state.

-The state of Quintana Roo has had a total of 44,559 total COVID cases and 3,343 deaths.
-There are currently 390 new positive cases and so far more than 65% of the adult population has received at least the first dose of the vaccine.
+As of December 13, 2021, the state of Quintana Roo has had a total of approximately 59,936 total COVID cases and approximately 4,085 deaths.
+Currently 89% of the adult population has received at least the first dose of the vaccine.

 Every day Cancun continues to demonstrate its commitment to the health and safety of locals and tourists alike, and to preventing the spread of COVID-19.